dev-night/meetup/README.md

 ## Todo

-- [ ] Create and use an Bot Account for Meetup.com instead of personal account
 - [ ] Add chaching to reduce API calls
 - [ ] Extract API calls out to offer a centralized service